-1. Death alley behind James M. Nederlander Theatre
+Death alley behind James M. Nederlander Theatre

 Today it’s known as the Nederlander Theatre.
 But in 1903, it was called the Iroquois Theater and became the site of an infamous fire — despite claims that the building was “fire-proof.”
 During the blaze, the fire doors were locked, trapping 2,000 patrons inside.
 When the flames subsided, 602 people were pronounced dead, 212 of them children.

 H.H.
 Holmes’ Murder Castle

 It’s hard to know definitively just how many people Homes murdered.
 And although he confessed to 27, most of whom were women, some historians believe the number to be in the 200s.
-Today, maintenance workers report odd sightings and feelings of intense anxiety while in the building’s basement, where most of the murders took place.
+Today, maintenance workers report odd sightings and feelings of intense anxiety while in the new building’s basement, where most of the murders took place.

 It’s been over 120 years since Homes terrorized the Englewood neighborhood, but his legend is very much alive.
 If you want to read more, Holmes’ life and experiences are the subject of the bestseller Devil in the White City.

 Chicago Water Tower

 This downtown landmark has a tragic history.
 Located along The Magnificent Mile, this striking Gothic Revival building is home to a large water pump intended to draw water from Lake Michigan.

-4. Congress Plaza Hotel
+Congress Plaza Hotel

-Mob rumors aside, if you find yourself spending the night in the South Tower, you might just run into “Peg Leg Johnny,” the spirit of a hobo who was brutally murdered in the alley behind the hotel.
+Mob rumors aside, if you find yourself spending the night in the South Tower, you might just run into “Peg Leg Johnny,” the spirit of a man who was brutally murdered in the alley behind the hotel.
 Who he was, and the circumstances of his death, remain a mystery.

 Feeling brave?
 Make your reservation here.

-5. Site of Eastland River Disaster, Chicago River
+Site of Eastland River Disaster, Chicago River

 Unfortunately, the addition of these life boats in the Eastland’s case caused the already top-heavy ship to rollover in the waters of the Chicago River between Clark and LaSalle Streets.
 Many of the passengers and crew were crushed by heavy furniture and otherwise trapped.
 In total, 844 passengers and crew members died that day.

 Reports of apparitions and unusual wave patterns also extend to the stretch of river where the Eastland disaster occurred.
-Today, the Chicago River is home to the award-winning Riverwalk, one of the city’s most visited sights.
+Today, the area is home to the award-winning Chicago Riverwalk, one of the city’s most visited sights.